Higher cortisol levels reduce TSH (through the effect on the hypothalamic-pituitary system). A reduced TSH does two things:

 https://paulrobinsonthyroid.com/the-thyroid-patients-manual/ for more information on the book.

 If someone is on too much thyroid hormone treatment, but it is not working well, and the issue that fixes the problem is resolved, they can feel hyper-thyroid.
 This is not a sudden rush of FT3 into the cells – the FT3 is already there!
-It is simply that they were taking too much thyroid hormone to begin with.
+It is simply that they were taking too much thyroid hormone, to begin with.
 The issue that has been resolved has simply allowed the biologically active T3 to do its job.
-These people will need to adjust their thyroid medication and ensure that they are not taking too much.
-Of course, once whatever issue has been resolved the person may find that they are on the right amount of thyroid medication already or even too little still.

 It is important to not rush into using synthetic cortisol (HC, Cortef, adrenal glandulars), as soon as thyroid treatment is not working and FT3 appears to be good-high.
 Cortisol needs to be tested fully (cortisol saliva testing and an 8:00 am morning cortisol test), and other vitamins and minerals need testing – see The Thyroid Patient’s Manual for details on these.

 The word ‘Pooling’ has been used a fair amount on the Internet.
-However, there is no substantive evidence for any real pooling.
-It is just good-high FT3 levels that are not being effective, for one reason or another.
-It is a misleading term that different people interpret in different ways (sometimes in a rush to use hydrocortisone/HC).
+However, there is no evidence to support this idea.
+It is just another Internet myth that has been spread for too long.
 If I could be given $1 or £1 for every person that spoke to me and said, “I have been told I am pooling, and need to begin using hydrocortisone”, I would be a rich man.
 What is always important to focus on is what is stopping a treatment working, fixing it, and getting the treatment to be successful.

 I hope you found this helpful.